sanjuthomas/kafka-connect-marklogic/CONTRIBUTING.md

 with a fix for the issue you filed.

 ## <a name="feature"></a> Want a Feature?
-You can request a new feature by submitting an issue to our [GitHub Issue Tracker][issue tracker].
-If you would like to implement a new feature then first create a new issue and discuss it with project maintainer.
+You can request a new feature by submitting an issue to our  If you would like to implement a new feature then first create a new issue and discuss it with project maintainer.

 ## <a name="submit"></a> Submission Guidelines